Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 TIFF will not be supported by GPX / GPZ, although the TIFF format does allow for an alpha channel.
 Any icons in TIFF format should also be converted to PNG format, ensuring the alpha channel is preserved.

 The JPEG format is not suitable for icons.
-Miniature versions of JPEG photos should be referred to as [thumbnails](https://en.wikipedia.org/wiki/Thumbnail) and not considered to be icons.
+Miniature versions of JPEG photos are [thumbnails](https://en.wikipedia.org/wiki/Thumbnail) and should not be considered icons.